rules, documents & POLICIES

 Some members may have to complete the CRC in person at the local RCMP detachment.

-Please email info@wysa.ca to request a volunteer letter to take with you so it is free.
+Please email ed@wysa.ca to request a volunteer letter to take with you so the fee will be waived.

 Guidelines for Teams Attending Tournaments